 If I had all 14 pairs of my jeans professionally hemmed, I’d pay $168 on top of the cost of the clothes.
 Hem the clothes yourself, and stop paying the professionals.

 If you can’t sew, offer to swap jobs with a friend who can.
 I’m horrible with a needle and thread, but I can babysit.
 So, I watch my friend’s kids for a night, and she hems my new clothes the next day.

 11. Borrow what you plan to wear once

 If you only need to wear something once, borrow it from a friend or family member.
 You’ll save 100% and won’t have a useless dress or suit filling up space in your closet.

 Women’s clothing is often priced higher than men’s and kids’ clothing.
 If you’re a woman looking for something universal — like a T-shirt or hoodie — check the racks in the men’s and kids’ sections first.

-22. Treat clothes shopping like grocery shopping
+13. Treat clothes shopping like grocery shopping

 I won’t go to the grocery store without making a list first, but I’ll blindly charge into the mall, credit card in hand.
 That is the wrong way to go about it.